scarborough-courtney/ohimanual/tutorials/file_system.md

 ![](./fig/ohiglobal_file_location.png)

-The **subcountry2014** folder contains all the data inputs used to calculate the OHI score for that scenario, as well as the files that are necessary to run the calculations.
+The **subcountry2014** folder contains all the data inputs used to calculate the OHI score for that scenario (illustrated below), as well as the files that are necessary to run the calculations.

 ![](./fig/scenario_folder_overview.png)